Security Overview

 - Continuous scanning: Automated dependency scanning (e.g., pnpm audit, Dependabot) runs continuously; critical findings are addressed promptly.

-- External testing: Independent security testing is scheduled as the platform scales; findings are triaged and tracked through remediation.
+- External testing: ContextFlo will introduce regular third-party security testing as we expand the platform.
+Findings from these assessments will be triaged and fully tracked through remediation.

 Governance & Subprocessors

-ContextFlo aligns its controls with recognized frameworks such as SOC 2 and ISO 27001 principles.
-Our Data Processing Agreement and Privacy Policy explain data handling, transfer mechanisms, and data-subject rights.
-We evaluate subprocessors for security posture and publish a current list at contextflo.com/legal/subprocessors.
+ContextFlo’s security program is guided by established industry frameworks such as SOC 2 and ISO 27001, and our controls are designed with these principles in mind as the platform evolves.
+Our Data Processing Agreement and Privacy Policy describe data handling, transfer mechanisms, and data-subject rights.
+We evaluate subprocessors for security posture and publish a current list at at contextflo.com/legal/subprocessors.
 Customers are notified of material changes.

 Customer Responsibilities